r4victor/tenthousandmeters/content/blog/python_bts_05.md

 This code is executed
 ```

-The compiler produces the `LOAD_NAME` and `STORE_NAME` opcodes for all variables within a class definition (with one exception).
+The compiler produces the `LOAD_NAME` and `STORE_NAME` opcodes for all variables within a class definition (with the exception of free variables).
 Because of this, the variables within a class definition work differently than the variables within a function:

 ```python
 x = 'global'